Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Structural Refinement

-\begin{proof} We consider a derivation in $\calc$, which is a derivation in $\calc \cup \rcalc$ (meaning \lem~\ref{lem:permutation-1} and~\ref{lem:permutation-2} are applicable).
-By Remark~\ref{rem:diar-boxl-propagation-rule-instances}, each instance of $\xdiar$ and $\xboxl$ can be replaced by a $\prdia$ and $\prbox$ instance, respectively, meaning we may assume our derivation is free of $\xdiar$ and $\xboxl$ instances.
-We show that the derivation can be transformed into a derivation in $\rcalc$ by induction on its height, that is, we consider a topmost occurrence of a structural rule $\ipar$ or $\convr$ and show that it can be eliminated.
+\begin{proof} We consider a proof in $\calc$, which is a proof in $\calc \cup \rcalc$ (meaning \lem~\ref{lem:permutation-1} and~\ref{lem:permutation-2} are applicable).
+By Remark~\ref{rem:diar-boxl-propagation-rule-instances}, each instance of $\xdiar$ and $\xboxl$ can be replaced by a $\prdia$ and $\prbox$ instance, respectively, meaning we may assume our proof is free of $\xdiar$ and $\xboxl$ instances.
+We show that the proof can be transformed into a proof in $\rcalc$ by induction on its height, that is, we consider a topmost occurrence of a structural rule $\ipar$ or $\convr$ and show that it can be eliminated.
 Through successively eliminating topmost instances of structural rules, we obtain a proof in $\rcalc$.

 \textit{Base case.} The base case is trivial as any application of $\ipar$ or $\convr$ to $\id$ or $\botl$ yields another instance of the rule.